India-Pakistan leadership determined to continue dialogue process: Abdul Basit

 Basit said it is strange that SAARC had not achieved the desired goal of regional cooperation like other regional blocs in the world due to various disputes among the member countries.
 “It is time for us to resolve these issues amicably and peacefully,” he said.

-He added that the efforts to this end of Prime Minister Narendra Modi and his Pakistani counterpart Nawaz Sharif “are highly laudable.”
+He added that the efforts of Prime Minister Narendra Modi and his Pakistani counterpart Nawaz Sharif to this end “are highly laudable.”

 Referring to the condition of minorities in Pakistan, the envoy claimed that they are not facing any discrimination or victimization.